Review of polling districts and polling places 2024

 Comments of the (Acting) Returning Officers

-There will be two Parliamentary constituencies contained wholly in the Tower Hamlets Borough area following the review of Parliamentary Boundaries by the Boundary Commission for England:
+There are two Parliamentary constituencies contained wholly in the Tower Hamlets Borough area following a review of Parliamentary Boundaries by the Boundary Commission for England namely Poplar & Limehouse and Bethnal Green & Stepney.

-The Acting Returning Officer is Stephen Halsey, Chief Executive Officer of Tower Hamlets, who is a statutory consultee and must respond.
-His comments will be formally published.
+The Acting Returning Officer for these two constituencies is Stephen Halsey, Chief Executive Officer of Tower Hamlets, who is a statutory consultee, and his response has been published on this web page.

-An extra constituency Stratford and Bow lies partially in Tower Hamlets with three Tower Hamlets Borough Wards Bow East, Bow West and Bromley North falling into that constituency.
+An additional constituency Stratford & Bow now lies partially in Tower Hamlets with three Tower Hamlets Borough Wards Bow East, Bow West and Bromley North falling into that constituency.

-The Acting Returning Officer for Stratford and Bow is Abi Gbago who is the Chief Executive of Newham Council who is also a statutory consultee and must respond to review for the area that falls into Tower Hamlets.
-Her comments will also be formally published.
+The Acting Returning Officer for Stratford & Bow is Abi Gbago, Chief Executive of Newham Council who is also a statutory consultee and her response has been published on this web page.

-The council has to publish their comments within thirty days of receipt.
-Comments will be published on this page once received by the council.
+The council is obliged to publish the ARO’s comments within thirty days of receipt.

 How can I respond?